OkaeriPoland/okaeri-poly/README.md

 ![Contributors](https://img.shields.io/github/contributors/OkaeriPoland/okaeri-poly)
 [![Discord](https://img.shields.io/discord/589089838200913930)](https://discord.gg/hASN5eX)

-Enterprise grade Minecraft scripting adapter for Groovy, JavaScript, and Python.
+Enterprise grade Minecraft scripting adapter for Groovy (formerly also JavaScript, and Python).
 Created with [okaeri-platform](https://github.com/OkaeriPoland/okaeri-platform).

 ## Requirements

 Java 17 or newer.
-Using GraalVM will improve performance if JavaScript backend is required.
-It is also recommended not to run other plugins using Groovy/Jython, with exception to plugins using Poly as a script provider and a dependency.
+It is not recommended to run other plugins using Groovy, with the exception to plugins using Poly as a script provider and a dependency.

 ## Supported platforms